GVNG/SQLCPPBridgeFramework/README.md

 -------------
 For using the library you need to add the framework "sqlcppbridge" into your project and to include the file sqlcppbridge.h in your sources where it is required.
-In 'Cases' directory there are several samples of using the library.
+In 'Cases' folder there are several samples of using the library.

 Key features:
 -------------